 Stop greetings that your dog did not choose.
 Create distance, use barriers, and reward calm noticing from far enough away that your dog can still eat and think.

-If there has been a bite, child exposure, repeated snapping, or unpredictable aggression, consult a veterinarian and certified force-free behavior professional.
+If there has been a bite, child exposure, repeated snapping, or unpredictable aggression, consult a vet and qualified behavior professional.
 A good plan protects everyone while helping the dog feel safer.

 The distance test